 - Article A Diversified Vaccination Strategy Needs to be our Plan A.1 Portfolio manager, Dr Bianca Ogden explains why she believes that combating the coronavirus is a multi-phase battle that requires different generations of vaccines as well as therapeutic approaches. - Article Lifestyle Shift & Urban Flight Spurs Change in Home Spend.2 COVID-19 has forced us to change our lifestyle and perhaps rethink where we live.
-James Foreman, investment analyst, discusses which businesses have fared well and the possible trends he sees ahead. - Video Andrew Clifford, CIO Talks Performance and Platinum's Approach to Investing.3 Andrew Clifford answers the most commonly-asked questions from our clients, focusing on the recent performance of the global equity strategy and Platinum's approach to investing. - Video Speculative Market in Growth Stocks Gives Cause for Concern.4 Markets have rebounded strongly from their March lows, despite entering one of the deepest economic downturns in history.
+James Foreman, investment analyst, discusses which businesses have fared well and the possible trends he sees ahead. - Video Andrew Clifford, CIO Talks Performance and Platinum's Approach to Investing.3 Andrew Clifford answers the most commonly-asked questions from our clients, focusing on the recent performance of the global equity strategy and Platinum's approach to investing. - Video Speculative Market in Growth Stocks Gives Cause for Concern.
+Markets have rebounded strongly from their March lows, despite entering one of the deepest economic downturns in history.
 But that's not the whole story.
-There are two very different markets - a speculative market in 'growth' stocks and 'the rest'.
-With 30+ years' investment experience, Andrew Clifford explains why he believes there is a need for caution. - Video Tapping into the Rising Asian Consumer Beyond China.
-The rising Asian consumer theme extends beyond China and there are plenty of enticing and attractively valued investment opportunities on offer.
-Portfolio manager, Dr Joseph Lai shares his excitement for the region. - Video Market Dislocation Creates Opportunities.6 The investment narrative around travel is understandably negative right now, but therein lies the opportunity.
-Recessions, wars and technological change have not thwarted the industry's impressive growth in the past 50 years, but will it be different this time?
+There are two very different markets a speculative market in 'growth' stocks and 'the rest'.
+With 30+ years' investment experience, Andrew Clifford explains why he believes there is a need for caution. - Video Tapping into the Rising Asian Consumer Beyond China.5 The rising Asian consumer theme extends beyond China and there are plenty of enticing and attractively valued investment opportunities on offer.
+Portfolio manager, Dr Joseph Lai shares his excitement for the region. - Video Market Dislocation Creates Opportunities.6 Recessions, wars and technological change have not thwarted the travel industry's impressive growth in the past 50 years, but will it be different this time?
 Portfolio manager, Clay Smolinski shares his insights and explains why Platinum is investing in this sector.